Update, March 18: Cost of the conference has been reduced to $25 thanks to generous donations of service by conference volunteers.

 The latest on a “buffer” zone in Concord: The petition to block First Amendment rights within 35 feet of the Feminist Health Center is on hold, as the Concord City Council has referred it to the city police and legal departments.
 Same goes for the counter-petition filed by pro-lifers, led by Ava Voissem.
 The matter will not be taken up at next Monday’s Council meeting.
 See the meeting agenda here, page 6, information item #8.
 The next Council meeting will be on August 12, and keep an eye on this blog and the Leaven for the Loaf Facebook page and Twitter feeds for updates.

 What the heck’s with Texas?
-Leaven has offered a few posts (originals here and here, plus a re-post from a fellow blogger) about the attempts in Texas to pass a bill to stop post-20-week abortions and to impose ambulatory-surgical-care standards on abortion facilities.
+Leaven has offered a few posts about the attempts in Texas to pass a bill to stop post-20-week abortions and to impose ambulatory-surgical-care standards on abortion facilities.
 The legislature is now back in session to consider the bill yet again, after a filibuster and a mob scene prevented a timely vote a couple of weeks ago.
 An actual vote is not expected before Monday, but there has been plenty of extracurricular activity.
 Pro-lifers and abortion advocates alike have come to Austin to make sure legislators hear their respective messages.
 I pay attention to this because I think what’s happening in Texas will provide a template for abortion advocates’ future attempts to stop post-20-week bills elsewhere, including Concord.
 No, I have no inside information about potential disruption at the State House.
 I firmly believe that if the bill in Texas fails, though, abortion advocates will take whatever “worked” there to other states.

 I’d hate to see messaging like this take hold: